nondescryptid/opendoc-state-court-judgments/2019_SGDC_49/report.md

 40     Any other financial hardship on the accused is also not exceptional.

 41     The accused is presently 61 years old.
-All the reasons for taking a rehabilitative approach in sentencing[\[note: 1\]](#Ftn_1) do not apply to him – (a) any scope for effective rehabilitation is minimal; (b) unlike in a case of a young offender, the number of years left for society to benefit from any rehabilitation on the accused’s part is less; and (c) the accused cannot claim not to have known better.
+All the reasons for taking a rehabilitative approach in sentencing[^1] do not apply to him – (a) any scope for effective rehabilitation is minimal; (b) unlike in a case of a young offender, the number of years left for society to benefit from any rehabilitation on the accused’s part is less; and (c) the accused cannot claim not to have known better.

 42     All things considered, I was of the view that general and specific deterrence remained the paramount sentencing consideration applicable in this case.
 A probation order was wholly inappropriate, and I therefore declined to call for a probation report.